tu-akyas/learning-advanced-python/README.md

 8. Automated Emails - NewsFeed via email
 9. Instant Dictionary - WebApp
 10. Instant Dictionary - API
+11. Working with database
+    1. It is not an application, but a section that helped to learn h about working with SQL database using Python
+12.

 This repo will be updated as I complete one project.